dphdmn/15puzzleAnimateCLI/README.md

 1. Clone or download the repository to your local machine.

-2. Compile the tool by running `compile.bat` from `colortest.cpp` and put the result in `scripts` folder, or simply use existing `core.exe` if you prefer the precompiled version.
+2. Compile the tool by running `compile.bat` from `src` folder, or simply use existing `core.exe` if you prefer the precompiled version.

 3. Run folder in CMD, or add it in PATH.
 Now, you can create an animation using the following example command: